jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 Remember our statistic about the next three billion users?

 Google has defined three core tenants of progressive web apps, applications must be: reliable, fast, and engaging.

 > When launched from the user’s home screen, service workers enable a Progressive Web App to load instantly, regardless of the network state.
 > <cite>[Google](https://developers.google.com/web/progressive-web-apps/#reliable)</cite>

+Through a combination of tools and technologies such as [Service Workers](http://www.w3.org/TR/service-workers/) and [IndexedDB](http://www.w3.org/TR/IndexedDB/), we can create applications that cache important assets locally once the user has visited the site for the first time.
+Then, if and when they lose connectivity, they can still interact with the site.

+### Service Workers

+A service worker is a script that browsers run in the background, which open the door for features that do not require user interaction to operate.
+In fact, service workers can't directly access the DOM, instead they interact through `postMessage`.

 ----------